kp-pham/tic-tac-toe/README.md

 | ```SHIFT + TAB``` | Focus previous square on the grid
 | ```ENTER``` | Mark focused square

 The following images demonstrate the visual indication for screen-reader users to determine whether a square is focused.
+Please refer to the table above for information about keyboard shortcuts and controls mentioned below.

 ![Screenshot of the three-by-three grid with the square in the middle of the grid colored grey.](images/grey-focused.png)

 When the current turn is the first player's turn, the square is colored grey as a visual indication that the square is focused.
+Pressing ```TAB``` would focus the square to the right and pressing ```SHIFT + TAB``` would focus the square to the left.
+Pressing ```ENTER``` would mark the focused square with a cross.

 ![Screenshot of the three-by-three grid with the square in the middle of the grid marked with a grey cross and the square in the bottom righthand corner of the grid colored white.](images/white-focused.png)

 When the second player's turn is the current turn, the square is colored white as a visual indication that the square is focused.
+Pressing ```SHIFT + TAB``` would focus the square to the right.
+Pressing ```ENTER``` would mark the focused square with a crosss.

 ### How to Win